-Now in his third season, Maestro Ogle has brought a new level of excitement to the Meridian Symphony, expanding the orchestra’s repertoire and presenting concerts that are entertaining, inspiring and challenging.
+Now in his fifth season, Maestro Ogle has brought a new level of excitement to the Meridian Symphony, expanding the orchestra’s repertoire and presenting concerts that are entertaining, inspiring and challenging.
 Jim served as Artistic Director and Conductor of the Boise Philharmonic for 20 seasons, and upon his retirement in 2007 was named Conductor Emeritus.
 He is currently the Director of Development for the Honors College and Arts at Boise State University.

 Jenny Iorga, a native of Washington, holds a Bachelor’s degree in Violin Performance from La Sierra University in Southern California where she studied with Lyndon Johnston Taylor.
 Jenny earned a Master’s degree in Violin Pedagogy from Boise State University, studying with Craig Purdy.

 The opportunity for a young musician to appear in concert as a soloist with a symphony orchestra is both extremely valuable and quite rare.
 The Meridian Symphony is proud to sponsor an annual Young Artists Competition, open to students through grade 12 from Southwest Idaho.